 Choosing a blood glucose monitor

 A blood glucose monitor, testing strips, and a lancet to draw the blood are all necessary for testing.
-Some testing kits offer all three, while others require purchasing each piece separately.
+Some testing kits offer all three, while others require separate purchases for each piece.

-- checking insurance plans to see if the insurer only covers certain monitors
+- Check insurance plans to see if an insurer only covers certain monitors.

-- looking at whether the unit stores previous data
+- Look at whether the unit stores previous data.

-- considering portability, since larger units can be harder to carry
+- Consider portability, since larger units can be difficult to carry around.

-- weighing blood sample size, particularly for people who do not like pricking themselves
+- Think about blood sample size, particularly for people who do not like pricking themselves.

 Symptoms of diabetes

-Many people with diabetes have no symptoms at all.
-As a result, the absence of symptoms does not necessarily mean the absence of diabetes.
+Many people with diabetes have no signs of the disease at all.
+However, the lack of symptoms does not necessarily mean the absence of diabetes.

-Many of the symptoms of type 1 and type 2 diabetes are the same, since both affect the body's ability to regulate blood sugar.
-Those symptoms include:
+When symptoms occur, many of the effects of type 1 and type 2 diabetes are the same since both affect blood sugar regulation in the body.
+Symptoms include:

 - increased hunger and thirst